nagyj2/mat/README.md

     - Modulo
     - Floor
     - Ceiling
+    - Should addition respect unit?
+      - ie: 1km + 1 = 1.001km or 2km?
 - Create function(s) that will convert prefix of a PMat object
   - Take string unit as input to specify preferred form of the PMat